BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 Since the indresp sample only includes adults, does it make sense to merge the youth sample (for the question/variable 'yphlf') with the 'lfsato' and 'sclfsato' variables?
 How complicated would the weighting considerations be?

-#13 Updated by Abigail Dumalus about 1 month ago
+#13 Updated by Abigail Dumalus 4 months ago

 Thanks so much, Alita!